Seeing Excellence is a book about teams, the lifeblood of

 (Systematic Controls, Oversight, and Policy Evaluation) was first created in

-Personnel & Administration, as a way to improve policies related to statewide
+2002 by the division as a way to improve policies related to statewide

 procurement, contracting, and financial controls.
 The SCOPE